translate/translate/docs/developers/styleguide.rst

 ------------------

 This is documentation found in ``docs/`` and that is published on Read the Docs.
-The target is the end user so our primary objective is to make accesible, readable and beautiful documents for them.
+The target is the end user so our primary objective is to make accessible, readable and beautiful documents for them.